← Back to Blog

 What Is Generative Engine Optimization?

 Generative engine optimization (GEO) is the practice of optimizing your website and content to be retrieved, cited, and recommended by AI-powered answer engines.
+The term itself was formalized in Princeton's foundational GEO research paper; the underlying retrieval mechanics are documented in Wikipedia's retrieval-augmented generation article.

 When someone asks ChatGPT "what's the best SEO tool for indie hackers?" — the answer it gives comes from its training data and real-time web retrieval.
 GEO is how you get into that answer.